 You can also earn Hyatt points by transferring points from Chase Ultimate Rewards.
 Each and every Chase point gets you one World of Hyatt point.

 And if you don’t have Chase Ultimate Rewards points, they can be earned from a number of personal and business credit cards.
-One of our favorites is the Chase Sapphire Preferred Card which is currently offering a welcome offer bonus of 60,000 points after spending $4,000 in the first three months of card membership.
-That’s enough for up to three free nights at these Hyatt all-inclusive resorts.
+One of our favorites is the Chase Sapphire Preferred Card which is currently offering a welcome offer bonus of 100,000 points after spending $4,000 in the first three months of card membership.
+That’s enough for up to five free nights at these Hyatt all-inclusive resorts.

 This card also has an annual fee of $95.
 But if you book three nights at one of these Hyatt properties, you could easily get $1,000 or more in value from these points.